SeshagiriSriram/Devops/README.md

 It also contains scripts for some docker and vagrant/virtual box demos

 # Change History
+* May 15 2025 - Lots of changes - Part 1 of cleanup
 * March 22 2025 - Added support for some sample files used in Jenkins pipelines
 * March 22 2025 - Added support to uninstall prometheus and grafana on Minikube
 * March 22 2025 - Removed Presentations